 - 2 large eggs

-- 110 g butter (a dairy free hard margarine or block if necessary)
+- 110 g butter (or dairy free hard margarine)

 - 160 g caster sugar

 - 200 g butter, room temperature (or dairy free hard margarine – add a little extra icing sugar if using)